Sunday, 17 May 2026

 He acquired hunters, a yacht, and a

 grouse moor.
-The grouse moor acquisition suggests he bought Balintore rather than rented Balintore.
+The grouse moor acquisition suggests he might have bought Balintore rather than rented Balintore.
 He was, after all, one of the richest men in Britain.
+However, given I have not heard of the baron before, and leasing shooting estates was so common back in the day, on balance I believe he was just one of the many shooting tenants.

-He publised a memoire of two cruises called "Porpoises and People".
+He published a memoire of two cruises called "Porpoises and People".
 I failed to find a copy on the Internet.
 Can anyone help me out?

 A friend did more research on the stationer front, and discovered a Royal stationer called H&M Massey who traded from 41 Park Street.
 The bill in the photo below, for sale on eBay, is for headed notepaper.
 We have come full circle.